 As an added annoyance, the gold and silver of America had to make a perilous transit across the Atlantic to get to Spain.
 This transportation meant that other European adventurers were swift to pick off the Spanish treasure fleets at their most vulnerable, in mid-ocean.
 By the mid-1600s, Spain had spent away much of its American gold mine and had lost the commanding influence it had enjoyed for a century in European affairs.

 Learn more about how the Spanish tapped sources of wealth in the Americas

 The Dutch Discover Independence

-Once out from under the thumb of Spain, the loose confederation of seven Dutch provinces, which made up the Netherlands, found itself saddled with some of the soggiest and most unproductive land in Europe.
+Once out from under the thumb of Spain, the loose confederation of seven Dutch provinces, which made up the Netherlands, found itself saddled with some of the soggiest and most unproductive lands in Europe.
 They also had to deal with the debris of a 40-year-long struggle for independence scattered all around them.